freshiefrey/grits/README.md

 https://github.com/IanHarvey/bluepy
 Follow the instructions for installation of library and bluepy package.
 To be used on the device acting as Gateway between SensorTag and Cloud.

-## 1. The project can be run using the provided files and dependencies directly on Gateway and Device:
+## 1. The project can be run using the provided files and dependencies directly on Gateway and Cloud:
 The provided model is able to accurately classify 4 gestures as shown in the Demo: Buddha Clap, Pushback, Swipe, Knob right.
 Note that the data was trained using the right hand and the Sensor mounted in a specific orientation.

 ![Glove sensor mount](performance_figures/glove_sensor_mount.jpg)

-Gateway: user_sensor.py for recording SensorTag and sending data, MQTT_gesture.py for monitoring Cloud output
+Gateway: 1. user_sensor.py for recording SensorTag and sending data
+2. MQTT_gesture.py for monitoring Cloud output
+Cloud: 1.
+MQTT_classifier.py
-Cloud: MQTT_classifier.py, lstm_model_100_50
+2. lstm_model_100_50

 Change the IP address and MQTT authorization to your server in the above 3 python files, SensorTag BLE Address and my_sensor in main of user_sensor.py.